Access to Hepatitis C Treatment

 How much will the medicines cost me?

-Now that the new DAAs are on the PBS, you will only be charged the usual co-payment price you pay for the dispensing of each prescription.
-Currently this is $38.30 for general patients and $6.20 for patients with concession cards.
-(This fee is reviewed by Government each year.)
+Hep C treatments are listed on the Medicare PBS (Pharmaceutical Benefits Scheme), which makes them almost free.
+(The cost is reviewed by Government each year, so check the Hepatitis NSW website for up-to-date information.)
 If your treatment requires a combination of more than one of these new DAAs you may find you need to pay the dispensing fee for each medicine.